mockingbirdnyc/wordpress-mag/wp-content/plugins/woosidebars/readme.txt

 Moved to WordPress.org.
 Woo!
 Added scope to methods and properties where missing.

 == Changelog ==

+= 1.4.5 =
+* 2018-06-18
+* Fixes a fatal error, by removing the no longer relevant contextual help.

+= 1.4.4 =
+* 2018-06-08
+* Bug fix and maintenance release.
+Enables "pages and their children" as a widget area condition.

 = 1.4.3 =
 * 2015-09-22